floatinglittlerocks/causalrivers/README.md

-# Rivers East Germany (A large scale Causal Discovery Benchmark)
+# CausalRivers(A large-scale Causal Discovery benchmark for time series)

 The following content is included in this repository: